-- (7) Creation of restrictive covenants or easements; - (8) Special setbacks; - (9) Yard requirements; - (10) Increased screening or landscaping requirements; - (11) Area requirements; - (12) Development phasing; - (13) Standards pertaining to traffic, circulation, noise, lighting, hours of operation, protection of environmentally sensitive areas, and similar characteristics; - (14) Provision of sustainable features, solar or other renewable energy source, rain water capture, storage and treatment or other sustainability requirement in section 15-217-59 (green building); or - (15) Require that a performance guarantee acceptable in form, content, and amount to the authority be posted by the applicant to ensure continued compliance with all conditions and requirements as may be specified. - (f) Initiation.
-A developer may apply for a conditional use permit by filing an application with the executive director. - (g) Action.
-In accordance with Figure 1 (approval requirements matrix), dated January 2024, made a part of this chapter, and attached at the end of this chapter, the executive director shall approve all conditional permit applications consistent with this section after receipt of a complete application and payment of the requisite fee.
-[Eff 11/11/11; am and comp ] (Auth: HRS §\$206E-4, 206E-5, 206E-7) - §15-217-82 Variances. (a) Purpose.
+- (5) Impact fees; - (6) Creation of special assessment districts; - (7) Creation of restrictive covenants or easements; - (8) Special setbacks; - (9) Yard requirements; - (10) Increased screening or landscaping requirements; - (11) Area requirements; - (12) Development phasing; - (13) Standards pertaining to traffic, circulation, noise, lighting, hours of operation, protection of environmentally sensitive areas, and similar characteristics; - (14) Provision of sustainable features, solar or other renewable energy source, rain water capture, storage and treatment or other sustainability requirement in section 15-217-59 (green building); or - (15) Require that a performance guarantee [-] that is acceptable in form, content, and amount to the authority, be posted by the applicant to ensure continued compliance with all conditions and requirements as may be specified.

+(f) Initiation.
+A developer may apply for a conditional use permit by filing an application with the executive director and payment of the requisite fee.
+[Eff 11/11/11; am and comp ] (Auth: HRS §\$206E-4, 206E-5, 206E-7) (Imp: HRS §\$206E-4, 206E-5, 206E-7)

+\$15-217-82 Variances. (a) Purpose.
 This section is intended to provide a mechanism for relief from the strict application of the rules where the strict application will deprive the property owner of privileges enjoyed by similar properties because of the subject property's unique and special conditions.
-Economic or financial hardship alone is not sufficient justification for granting a variance. - (b) Applicability.
-All requirements of the rules are mandatory unless approval of variance is obtained, except as limited by section 15-217-82(f) (variances). - (c) [Types.
+Economic or financial hardship alone is not sufficient justification for granting a variance.

+(b) Applicability.
+All requirements of the rules are mandatory unless approval of variance is obtained, except as limited by section 15-217-82(f) (variances).

+(c) [Types.
 There shall be two types of variances minor and major.
 Each type shall be subject to the decision-maker review and action of Figure 1.1 (approval requirements matrix), dated September 2011, made a part of this chapter, and attached at the end of this chapter:

-- (1) Minor variances shall apply to projects on parcels 20,000 square feet or less and are subject to executive director review and action; and - (2) Major variances shall apply to projects on parcels over 20,000 square feet and are subject to authority review and action.
+- (1) Minor variances shall apply to projects on parcels 20,000 square feet or less and are subject to executive director review and action; and